4Geeks logo

 It's all about what question to ask.
 The previous example was a simple condition, but real life is not that simple.
 There are lots of nested conditions and complicated flows that will challenge your skills to the limit.
 For example:

-This will be the algorithm to pick what to wear on Valentine's Day:
+This will be the algorithm for picking what to wear on Valentine's Day: